Valsorim98/Internship/Diary/README.md

 > # March 30:

-Work on Task3

 Send HTTP requests to **save images** from sites.

 > # March 31:

-Work on Task3

 Create a database and a collection in MongoDB and save documents with the content from get requests.

 > # April 1:

-Work on Task3

 Write documentation for Task3